scottbamfordJ/scottbamfordJ/README.md

 # Hello!

 In Spring 2022 I got my Masters Degree in Quantitative Methods in Social Science from CUNY Graduate Center, in May of 2019 I got my Bachelors Degree In International Relations from Pennslyvania State University.
-I have worked with Up In the Chair as a Intern focusing on creation of systems which would gather public sentiment on companys direction.
-I during my masters degree I worked as a research assitant utilizing the google suite to codify political tweets based upon a criteria, and R and ArcGIS to create visualizations and tablize ArcGIS tables.
-Currently I am working as an Engineering Intern at Foursquare, and was previously a Data Product Intern at Foursquare.
+I am currently a Back End Engineer focusing primarily on Computer vision models with reagrds to video, as well as gathering and scraping data from said videos.
+I am also a Technical Coach for a data analytics certificate program.

 ## 🔭 Current Projects